ViciousSquid/RStudio/README.md

 ## Canary Branch

-Levels and assets can be exported as `.gamepackage` files which can be shared and Imported  (WORK IN PROGRESS)
+Levels and assets can be exported as `.gamepackage` files which can be shared

+NEW player.py which can parse .gamepackage files and initialise a play session